(Waiting For) The Ghost Train

 "(Waiting For) The Ghost Train" is a single by the English ska and pop band Madness.
 Released on 27 October 1986 shortly after the band announced they were to break-up, it was their last single prior to reforming in 1992.
-It spent nine weeks in the UK Singles Chart, peaking at number 18.
+It spent nine weeks in the UK singles chart, peaking at number 18.
 The song first appeared on an album on the band's 1986's Utter Madness greatest hits compilation, issued one month after its single release.

 The song was written by Suggs about apartheid in South Africa, with its chorus "It's black and white, don't try to hide it" and the line "The station master's writing with a piece of orange chalk / One hundred cancellations, still no one wants to walk" (in reference to the South African flag).
-Mike Barson reunited with the other members of the band to record this song, although he did not appear in the music video.
+Former keyboardist Mike Barson reunited with the other members of the band to record this song, although he did not appear in the music video.

-A Christmas flexi-disc record containing the 'band demo' of the song was sent out to Madness fan club (M.I.S.) members, featuring farewells and thanks from each member of the band (except Barson).
+A Christmas flexi disc record containing the 'band demo' of the song was sent out to Madness fan club (M.I.S.) members, featuring farewells and thanks from each member of the band (except Barson).